penkovski/try.redis/README.markdown

 ---

-**try.redis is unmaintained since March 2018.
-The online instance will be kept running, but won't receive updates.**

----

 [Try Redis](http://try.redis.io) is a demonstration of the Redis data structure server.

 ### Info

 This project was started by [@alexmchale](https://github.com/alexmchale/) back in 2010.
-In January 2013 I took over the maintenance and it's running on my server since then.
+In January 2013 [badboy](https://github.com/badboy/) took over the maintenance and hosting of the service, and in February 2020 [antirez](https://github.com/antirez/).
+It is now being maintained by the [Redis community](https://redis.io/community).

 Contributions, improvements, comments and suggestions welcome.
-Just file an [issue](https://github.com/badboy/try.redis/issues).
+Just file an [issue](https://github.com/redis/try.redis/issues).